 Conveying a sense of calm

-Analysing social mentions of weighted blankets reveals that users are more likely to report experiencing calmness than traditional bedding providers.
-Previously, brand messaging emphasised benefits for reducing anxiety.
+Analyzing social mentions of weighted blankets reveals that users are more likely to report experiencing calmness than traditional bedding providers.
+Previously, brand messaging emphasized benefits for reducing anxiety.
 Equipped with this insight, brand messaging shifts to focus on calmness and appeals to a broader audience that may not identify as being anxious.